jaycoh/WordScapes-Solver/README.md

 Layout - Represents the layout of the whole board.
 Consists of an ArrayList<Word>.

 Letters - The class representing the letters in the game, an ArrayList<String> that consists of each letter.
-This class creates all the potential words in the game using natural recursion.
+This class creates all the potential words in the game using generative recursion.

 TextParser - Used to retrieve the list of words used as a dictionary by the program.